acidbubbles/vam-timeline/README.md

 To gain a little bit of performance, you can use the `Locked` screen.
 It will reduce processing a little bit, and prevent moving controllers by accident.

-### Triggering events

-To use events, you can use an `AnimationPattern` of the same length as the animation.
-When an Animation Pattern is linked, it will play, stop and scrub with the VamTimeline animation.

 ### Adding an external playback controller

 ![VamTimeline Controller Plugin](screenshots/vam-timeline-controller.png)